raphaelmansuy/tutorials/23_google_agent_adk.md

 )
 ```

-This architecture allows each agent to focus on its area of expertise while providing a unified experience to the customer[^4_5][^4_4].
+This architecture allows each agent to focus on its area of expertise while providing a unified experience to the customer.

 ## Coordination Patterns

-ADK supports various coordination patterns for multi-agent systems, enabling different ways for agents to work together[^4_7][^4_5].
+ADK supports various coordination patterns for multi-agent systems, enabling different ways for agents to work together.

 ### Hierarchical Delegation

-In hierarchical delegation, a parent agent delegates tasks to specialized child agents[^4_7]:
+In hierarchical delegation, a parent agent delegates tasks to specialized child agents:

 ```python
 # Parent agent delegates to specialized children